2020 United States presidential election in Arkansas

 The 2020 United States presidential election in Arkansas took place on Tuesday, November 3, 2020, as part of the 2020 United States presidential election in which all 50 states plus the District of Columbia participated.
-Arkansas voters chose six electors to represent them in the Electoral College via a popular vote pitting incumbent Republican President Donald Trump and his running mate, incumbent Vice President Mike Pence, against Democratic challenger and former Vice President Joe Biden and his running mate, United States Senator Kamala Harris of California.
+Arkansas voters chose six electors to represent them in the Electoral College via a popular vote putting incumbent Republican President Donald Trump and his running mate, incumbent Vice President Mike Pence, against Democratic challenger and former Vice President Joe Biden and his running mate, United States Senator Kamala Harris of California.
 Also on the ballot were the nominees for the Libertarian, Green, Constitution, American Solidarity, Life and Liberty, and Socialism and Liberation parties and Independent candidates.
 Write-in candidates are not allowed to participate in presidential elections.

 Prior to the election, all 14 news organizations making predictions considered this a state Trump would win, or otherwise a safe red state.
 In 2016, Trump won Arkansas by a 26.92% margin, the largest margin for a candidate of either party since Jimmy Carter's 30.01% margin in 1976.
 In 2020, Trump won 62.40% of the vote to Biden's 34.78%, a 27.62% margin, the seventh consecutive election in which Republicans improved on their margin in Arkansas, the longest in the nation of any state for either party.
-This made Arkansas one of only seven states, along with the District of Columbia, in which Trump improved on his performance in 2016.
-This margin makes it the largest loss by a Democrat in Arkansas since George McGovern's 38.1-point defeat in 1972.
+This made Arkansas one of only six states, along with the District of Columbia, in which Trump improved on his performance in 2016.
+Despite improving on Hillary Clinton's performance in the Natural State by 1.13% in terms of raw vote percentage, Biden's losing margin makes it the largest loss by a Democrat in Arkansas since George McGovern's 38.1-point defeat in 1972.
 The last Democrat even to win over 40% of the vote was John Kerry in 2004.
 After Barack Obama, Biden is the second ever Democrat to win the presidency without carrying Arkansas.
+This was the first time ever that an incumbent Republican carried the state while losing re–election.